West Broadway River Corridor Project

 Is there any talk of including a surfing wave?

-atlasm asked about 1 year ago
+atlasm asked over 1 year ago

 We appreciate your interest in the potential wave features along the river as part of this restoration project.
 As outlined in Project Goal #4, we are actively exploring in-stream wave features to expand recreation access and enhance the user experience.
 Our team will develop several design alternatives based on public input and on-site data collection.